isackr/MemoWorld/README.md

-First Memorama built with SwiftUI and login saved in the database with SwiftData Unit tests created with XCTest
+First Memorama built with SwiftUI and login saved in the database with SwiftData.
+Unit tests created with XCTest

 1.- It shows you a splash screen with animation.